uk-ai/ukai2024/_sessions/keynote-1.md

 ---

-In this talk, Jennifer will describe potential uses of AI for helping local authorities deliver public services, explore some of the potential ethical pitfalls which legislators and public authorities are seeking to manage through guidance and regulation, and reflect on what this means for the design and implementation of AI systems in the public realm.
+In this talk, Jennifer will describe potential uses of AI for helping local authorities deliver public services.

+The talk explores some of the potential ethical pitfalls which legislators and public authorities are seeking to manage through guidance and regulation, and reflect on what this means for the design and implementation of AI systems in the public realm.